tinkercademy-bootcamp/chat-project-manogyasingh/exercise-2/README.md

 - Read the code in `src/`
 - Are there any bugs in this code?
+  - There was one in the read_args() question
+  - it was causing it to never run the base case for zero arguments but instead to exit.
 - What can you do to identify if there are bugs in the code?
+  - Test it on a lot of inputs including potential edge cases
+  - Get it "Audited" by someone else
+  - Read it again very very carfully and see if you find something
 ## Refactoring: Extract Function

 - What is different in this code compared to exercise-1?